 In 1094, William IX married Phillipa Mathilda, Duchess consort of Toulouse1 2 3.
 Together they had six children1 3:

 William took Amauberge, wife of the Viscount of Châtellerault, as his mistress1.
-Together they had two children, who were probably illegitimate:
+Together they had two children, who who may have been illegitimate:

 Philippa left him after his affairs and they divorced in 11151.